Who we are

 What we do

-· Supporting creation, adoption, and implementation of action plans by parties to conflict in South Sudan;
+- Supporting creation, adoption, and implementation of action plans to stop and prevent child grave violations by parties to conflict in South Sudan;

-· Promoting institutionalization of child protection within SSPDF through SSPDF training curriculum on child protection as well as establishment of SSPDF Child Protection Units and appointment of SSPDF Child Protection Officers serving as liaison Officers;
+- Promoting institutionalization of child protection within organized forces and any other regular forces in accordance with the revitalized peace agreement (R-ARCSS) through establishment of Child Protection Units and appointment of Child Protection Officers serving as liaison officers;

-· Advocating best practices in handling children in conflict with law as per South Sudan Child Act (2009) and other applicable national and international legal standards;
+- Advocating for best practices in handling children in conflict with law as per South Sudan Child Act (2009) and other applicable national and international legal standards;

 What we have done

-Working with the Government, UNICEF and other partners, UNMISS Child Protection Unit has:
+Working with the Revitalized Transitional Government of National Unity (R-TGoNU), UNICEF and other partners, UNMISS Child Protection Unit has:

 Where we are

-UNMISS Child Protection Unit has national and international staff as well as UN Volunteers deployed in all South Sudan’s states as well as in the UNMISS Headquarters in Juba.
+UNMISS Child Protection Unit has national and international staff as well as UN Volunteers who are deployed in the Mission Headquarters and ten Field Offices across South Sudan.

 Who we work with

-· Government of South Sudan - legislative assemblies (at state and national levels) and government ministries;
+- Revitalized Transitional Government of National Unity of South Sudan - legislative assemblies and government ministries (at state and national levels), and National and State Technical Committees for Children;

-· Parties to the conflict - Government Security Forces (SSPDF, South Sudan Police National Police Service, National Prisons Service of South Sudan), pro-Machar SPLA IO, South Sudan Opposition Alliance;
+- Parties to the conflict - Government Security Forces (SSPDF, South Sudan National Police Service, National Prisons Service of South Sudan, National Security Service, etc.), pro-Machar SPLA-IO, and South Sudan Opposition Alliance;